SigmundurJohansen/reflective/README.md

-# template
+# Reflective
-intended to be a good starting point for a semi serious project in c++
+intended to be a template for reflective runtime in c++

-# included
+# Included
-Jenkins CI
-C++
-CMake
+- CMake